-If the head coach is issued a red card, the head coach must leave the bench area and may sit in the spectator stands for the remainder of the game and the replacement inherits the rights and privileges of the head coach but also the restrictions of any yellow/red card previously issued and should know that the next occurrence of disruptive behavior could lead to another red card and possible suspension of the game.
+If a player, coach or other bench personnel is issued a red card, the individual must leave the venue, remain out of sight and sound, and is prohibited from any communication or contact, direct or indirect, with the team, coaches and/or bench personnel until the completion of the contest, including the overtime periods.
+Exception: The athletic trainer is permitted to be in the designated spectator area if they are issued a red card.
+The replacement for the head coach inherits the rights and privileges of the head coach but also the restrictions of any yellow/red card previously issued.
+They should know that the next occurrence of disruptive behavior could lead to another red card and possible suspension of the game.